-Blocking/Allowing Domains and Subdomains
+Blocking/Allowing Websites with Domains and Subdomains

 Sometimes you only want students to be able to access certain parts of a website/domain.
 Keep in mind that the allow list will always override the block list (including category blocks).